-The PE and Sports Premium grant – what is it and what do we do with it?
+The PE and Sports Premium grant – what is it?
+What do we do with it

 How we spend the money.

 We spend our pupil premium funding employing our sports coach, Mr Ashraf.

 Mr Ashraf team teaches PE lessons alongside our teachers.
 He also runs playtime and lunchtime sports and physical activities to improve children's fitness and health.
 During the 2022-23 academic year, he ran playtime and lunchtime sports clubs as follows: Y4 (60 children) 30-45 minutes 2-3 times weekly; Y3 (60 children) 30-45 minutes 2-3 times weekly; Y2 (60 children) 30-45 minutes 2-3 times weekly; Y1 (60 children) 30 minutes per week 2x weekly; Y5 football (20 boys) 60 minutes per week.
 In addition, Mr Ashraf runs a range of after school activities with the same aim, running the following activities during 2022-23: Y6 football (25 boys, 15 girls); Y5/6 multi skills (15 boys, 15 girls); Y6 cricket (20 boys, 10 girls).

 We also are part of the Pendle Sports Partnership which gives our children access to a great range of sporting activities and competitions.

 We are also using the sports premium to fund training for teachers in teaching PE.

 Last year was a successful year for sport at St Paul’s with the following:

 How will we maintain and sustain these improvements?